danbev/learning-cpp/README.md

     int* const number;

+`number` a pointer to a const int.
+The pointer can be updated to point elsewhere but what it points to cannot change.

 ### Strings
 A std::string usually stores a pointer to a location on the heap.
 It also needs to store the size of the data, and the capacity.